Malivil/TTT-Randomat-20/README.md

 - Shahad from Nanotekkit for the idea for the "Earthquake" event
 - Lewis of the Yogscast for the idea for the "Detraitor" event and the concepts of: events starting in secret, events having selection weight, and events targetting dead players
 - Zylus of the Yogscast for the idea for adding the jump/crouch switch to the "Opposite Day" event
+- joelmw10er from the Custom Roles for TTT Discord for the idea for the "Poltergeists" event
 - [Guardian954](https://steamcommunity.com/id/guardianreborn) for the initial "Communism!
 Time to learn how to share..." event
 - [Mattyp92](https://steamcommunity.com/id/mattyp92) for converting Communism for use with "Custom Roles for TTT" instead of "Town of Terror", for the "I don't think you realise the gravity of the situation." event, for the "Ransomat" event, and for the idea for the "Betrayed", "Clownin' Around", and "praW emiT" events
 - [The Stig](https://steamcommunity.com/id/The-Stig-294) for the idea of adding a round time ConVar to the "Prop Hunt" event and for the idea (and code) for the "Fog of War" event